|850-2nd Street SW|

 DRUG AND ALCOHOL TESTING

 After employment begins, it is possible that you will be required to participate in a drug and alcohol test in post-incident or reasonable cause situations, regardless of pre-site access hiring protocols.
 There may be costs to you associated with failing a drug and alcohol test in the workplace in these situations.
 Most of our remote camp partners and affiliates operate or maintain one or more business unit work sites that have been identified as safety sensitive.
 Some of our remote camp partners and affiliates have even had all of their business unit work sites identified as safety sensitive.
 This identification requires all recruits to pass a drug and alcohol test prior to arriving at a camp and in the case of the latter example, even before entering the employer's office for pre-employment orientation.
 Once your pre-employment orientation date and travel plans have been accepted and confirmed, if you have chosen an employer who requires mandatory testing prior to your arrival at their office (you will be informed which employers require mandatory testing in advance), they will contact you before your pre-employment orientation date in order to make the necessary arrangements for you to be tested in your area before travelling.
 There is no cost to you for the test and they will make all of the arrangements for you.
 You do not need to locate a testing facility on your own.
-Please note that drug and alcohol testing locations are available nationally.
+Please note that drug and alcohol testing locations are available nationally but may require you to travel up to several hours (service is provided in most major centres in every province in Canada) at your own expense to a designated facility.
 Alternatively, drug and alcohol testing can be done in Edmonton, Alberta prior to your pre-employment orientation (e.g. a recruit can be tested the day prior to pre-employment orientation).
 However, this would mean you would have to arrive to Edmonton at least 1 full business day prior to your pre-employment orientation in order to be able to have enough time to have the test done.
 Either way, whether you are tested near your home or in Edmonton, a failed test would mean that you would not be eligible to attend your pre-employment orientation (even though it has been confirmed) or become an employee of the employer.
 We have witnessed significant changes in drug and alcohol testing protocols within the remote camp industry in Alberta over the last few years as employee and client safety continues to become a pre-eminently important factor in current business models.
 Best practices appear to be changing from drug and alcohol testing being conducted only after an incident has occurred to pre-testing being done prior to an employee being sent to work or even becoming an employee at all.
 From our experience, this blanket practice was uncommon in Alberta until recently but may quickly become the norm for the remote camp industry within the next couple of years as more large operators continue to change their drug and alcohol testing policies.

 FAILURE TO MEET EMPLOYER REQUIREMENTS